THE ORIENTALIST PHOTOGRAPHY PROJECT

 The Great Sphinx of Giza is a limestone statue of a reclining, mythical creature with the head of a human and the body of a lion.

-The sphinx is said to date to the time of Khafre.
+The sphinx is said to date to the time of Khafre (or Chephren, died c.
+2532 BC).
 This is supported by the proximity of the sphinx to Khafre's pyramid temple complex, and a certain resemblance (despite damage) to the facial structure seen in his statues.
 The Great Sphinx of Giza may have been carved out as a guardian of Khafre's pyramid, and as a symbol of royal power.
 It became deified during the time of the New Kingdom.

 The face of the Sphinx appears to represent the pharaoh Khafre.[Chephrên].
 The original shape of the Sphinx was cut from the bedrock, and has since been restored with layers of limestone blocks.
 It measures 73 m long from paw to tail, 20 m high from the base to the top of the head and 19 m wide at its rear haunches.